-Julie Hunter is an ethnomusicologist specializing in African music.
-She joined the faculty at the Crane School of Music at SUNY Potsdam in fall 2012.
-Dr. Hunter received her Ph.D. and M.A. in ethnomusicology from Brown University and B.M. with High Honors in Music History and Literature from Vanderbilt University.
-Her dissertation research explores the new phenomenon of women's drumming in West Africa, and focuses on a core group of talented Ewe female drummers who also serve as singers, dancers, composers, and music directors in their local communities.
-Her research interests include music of Africa, Ewe drumming, music and gender, musics of the African diaspora, Afropop, performance studies, postcolonial theory and applied ethnomusicology.
+Julie Hunter is an Assistant Professor of Ethnomusicology specializing in African music.
+She has a secondary appointment in the Department of Anthropology, and teaches courses in the Africana and Women's and Gender Studies programs.
+She also directs the Crane West African Drum and Dance Ensemble.
+She joined the faculty at the Crane School of Music at SUNY Potsdam in fall 2012, after receiving her Ph.D. and M.A. in ethnomusicology from Brown University, and B.M. with High Honors in Music History and Literature from Vanderbilt University.
+Her research interests include the music of Africa, Ewe music, Ghanaian dance-drumming, music and gender, highlife, musics of the African diaspora, Afropop, performance studies, music pedagogy, and applied ethnomusicology.

 Hunter's dissertation research, under the direction of Jeff Todd Titon, explored the rise of women's drumming in West Africa through the lens of Ewe female drummers, dancers, singers, and composers, and their unique expressions of gender and musical innovations within music associations, or habobo.
 During her graduate studies, she organized an African Music Festival at Brown, and edited an extensive digital collection of African field recordings by James Koetting, which highlights Kasena music and culture of Northern Ghana.
 Hunter has received funding for her research from SUNY Potsdam, the West African Research Association (WARA), Brown University, and the U.S. Department of Education (Foreign Language and Area Studies Fellowship).